orsifrancesco/instagram-without-api/README.md

+This is a PHP library, are you looking for the same in Node.js? go to https://github.com/orsifrancesco/instagram-without-api-node.

-# instagram-without-api, Instagram Scraping in August 2022, no credentials required
+# Instagram Scraping in August 2022, no credentials required

 A simple PHP code to get **unlimited instagram public pictures** by **every user** without api, **without credentials** (just token from cookies), just Instagram Scraping in 2022 (with cookie and image data in base64).